ZakChrom/C1/README.md

 ### Layout
 Layout for a chunk/cell: `ERRPTTTT`<br>
-E = The next chunk is a "extra chunks" (can be used to store extra data like cell types or whatever)<br>
+E = The next chunk is a "extra chunks" (can be used to store extra data like cell types or whatever).
+If its not set then just add the cell to the grid<br>
 R = Rotation<br>
 P = Placeable<br>
 T = Type<br>